-This medically focused course is an integrated study of the structures, functions and disease processes of the human body.
-This course covers integumentary, skeletal, muscular, special senses and digestive systems.
-Topics in nutrition are also covered.
-There will be a focus on health, wellness and patient education.
+This medically focused course is an integrated study of the structures, functions, and disease processes of the human body.
+This course covers anatomy, basic physiology, and pathology of the cardiovascular, respiratory, lymphatic, integumentary, and digestive systems.
+There will be a focus on nutrition, wellness, prevention and patient education.
 Required preparation: admission into the MA Program.
+Prerequisite: concurrent enrollment in MA 146.
+Recommended preparation: placement into ENGL& 101.
 (UE)